Our customers rate us 4.5

 In order to empty the cache in Safari, you will need to enable the Develop menu.
 You can tell whether this has been enabled by looking in the Menu bar at the top of the screen – if there is a Develop option then this has been enabled.

-If you are unable to see Develop in the Menu bar you can enable it easily by:
+If you are unable to see Develop in the Menu bar you can enable it and clear your cache easily by:

-• Clicking on Safari from the top left of the screen; then selecting Preferences.
+1. Clicking on Safari from the top left of the screen; then selecting Settings.

 Clear Cache Safari

-• Now select Advanced from the options along the top of the box that has opened, then tick the box Show Develop menu in menu bar.
+2. Now select Advanced from the options along the top of the box that has opened, then tick the box Show features for web developers.
 Now close the box.

 Clear Cache Safari